X-Diffusion: Training Diffusion Policies on Cross-Embodiment Human Demonstrations: Experiments

 To further investigate the human data distribution and its impact on policy learning, we design an experiment with a \textsc{Filtered} policy.
 We replay human demonstrations on the robot via Inverse Kinematics (IK) and manually filter out unsuccessful trajectories to construct $\mathcal{D}_H^+$, a dataset of feasible human demonstrations.
-Concretely, we train three policies with the same architecture but vary the data: \begin{itemize} \item \textbf{\textsc{Robot}:} Trained only on $\mathcal{D}_R$. \item \textbf{\textsc{Naive}:} Trained on $\mathcal{D}_R \cup \mathcal{D}_H$. \item \textbf{\textsc{Filtered}:} Trained on $\mathcal{D}_R \cup \mathcal{D}_H^+$. \item \textbf{\methodname:} Trained on $\mathcal{D}_R \cup \mathcal{D}_H$, discarding human data below the \textbf{minimum indistinguishability step} (Sec.~\ref{sec:approach}) during action denoising. \end{itemize} Table~\ref{tab:oracle} shows that \textsc{Filtered} dataset co-training outperforms \textsc{Naive} co-training, confirming the hypothesis that the inclusion of infeasible human demonstrations at train time degrades policy performance. \methodname takes an alternate approach---instead of discarding entire trajectories and applying the action denoising loss at all noise levels for successful human trajectories in $\mathcal{D}_H^+$, it adaptively includes human data from $\mathcal{D}_H$ only beyond noise levels where the human and robot data distributions are indistinguishable, thus learning to denoise within the correct distribution for the robot.
+We observe that while nearly all human demonstrations exhibit some degree of mismatch, approximately 50\% of the original demonstrations resulted in kinematic or dynamic failures and were discarded.
+We train three policies with the same architecture but vary the data: \begin{itemize} \item \textbf{\textsc{Robot Only}:} Trained only on $\mathcal{D}_R$. \item \textbf{\textsc{Naive}:} Trained on $\mathcal{D}_R \cup \mathcal{D}_H$. \item \textbf{\textsc{Filtered}:} Trained on $\mathcal{D}_R \cup \mathcal{D}_H^+$. \item \textbf{\methodname:} Trained on $\mathcal{D}_R \cup \mathcal{D}_H$, discarding human data below the \emph{minimum indistinguishability step} (Sec.~\ref{sec:approach}) during action denoising. \end{itemize} Figure~\ref{fig:oracle} shows that \textsc{Filtered} dataset co-training outperforms \textsc{Naive} co-training, confirming the hypothesis that training on infeasible human demonstrations degrades policy performance. \methodname takes an alternate approach---instead of discarding entire trajectories and applying the action denoising loss at all noise levels for successful human trajectories in $\mathcal{D}_H^+$, it adaptively includes human data from $\mathcal{D}_H$ only beyond noise levels where the human and robot data distributions are indistinguishable, thus learning to denoise within the correct distribution for the robot.
 We visualize this phenomenon in Fig.~\ref{fig:classifier}: as Gaussian noise is added to human actions, our classifier is unable to identify which embodiment executed the actions.
-We also observe that the minimum indistinguishability step is lower for feasible human actions than their infeasible counterpart. \methodname outperforms the \textsc{Filtered} policy across all tasks, demonstrating the ability to extract signal even from infeasible human demonstrations.
+We observe that the minimum indistinguishability step is lower for feasible human actions than their infeasible counterparts. \methodname outperforms the \textsc{Filtered} policy across all tasks, demonstrating the ability to extract signal even from infeasible human demonstrations.